Grünenthal: History

-Chemie Grünenthal was founded in 1946 by Hermann Wirtz, Sr. A former Nazi party member, as Chemie Grünenthal GmbH in Stolberg (Rhineland).
+Chemie Grünenthal was founded in 1946 by Hermann Wirtz, Sr. as Chemie Grünenthal GmbH in Stolberg (Rhineland).
 Later, it was renamed Grünenthal GmbH, and its headquarters were moved to Aachen.
 The Allied Control Council had prohibited the research and manufacture of penicillin by German companies.
 When the ban was lifted, Grünenthal was the first company to introduce penicillin in the postwar period into the German market.
 This investment achieved a big financial boost for the company.